-Too many companies in the United States and throughout the world experience noticeable leadership gaps.
-A recent Gallup survey shows that only 22 percent of teams think their leaders have a clear direction of where to take the company.
+The world lacks people who are willing to practice inspiring leadership.
+Recently, a Gallup survey showed that only 22 percent of teams think their leaders have a clear direction of where to take the company.
 It’s troubling to know so many organizations lack direction in an era when, to be successful, businesses must constantly evolve.
 New technologies, marketing trends, and customer desires are continuously shifting.
 To survive well into the future, companies must have an inspiring leader who motivates and guides their team to reach challenging goals.

 As noted above, inspiring leaders give people purpose, motivate them to action, and provide more fulfillment in their professional careers.
-An organization that wants to see sustained success should have inspirational leadership throughout the company.
+An organization that wants to see sustained success should have inspirational leadership throughout the company by developing the qualities of a person that can lead.
 To find out how to do this, learn about some of the traits of inspiring leaders, including a few examples that show how to positively influence your team.

 How to Be an Inspiring Leader